ianhellstrom/rtfd/source/plsql/index.rst

 You can send a PL/SQL block of multiple statements to the database, thereby reducing traffic between the application and the database.
 Furthermore, all variables in ``WHERE`` and ``VALUES`` clauses are turned into bind variables by the PL/SQL compiler.
 Bind variables are great as they allow SQL statements to be reused, which can improve the performance of the database.
-We shall talk more about bind variables later (see :ref:`plsql-bind-vars`).
+We shall talk more about bind variables later (see :ref:`plsql-bind`).

 Both static and dynamic SQL are supported by PL/SQL.
 This allows developers to be as flexible as one needs to be: statements can be built on the fly.